mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 ---
 title: 'Studying Hanbali Fiqh'
 description: "This is a comprehensive guide to studying the Hanbali madhhab and fiqh in a broader sense.
 It follows the traditional progression of study texts, with supplementary readings to deepen one's understanding of the madhhab and how it developed.
 I compiled this from the traditional curriculum of Hanbali texts in tandem with readings recommended by Sh.
-Salman Nasir and Sh.
-Amr Abu Ayyub, among others."
+Salman Nasir, Sh.
+Amr Abu Ayyub, and Sh.
+Walid Patel among others."
 pubDate: 'Nov 5 2024'
 heroImage: '/dhikr.jpg'
 ---